Protecting your data

-Databases are backed up on a daily basis and can be restored should the software or server ever fail in a significant way.
+Databases are backed up on an hourly basis and can be restored should the software or server ever fail in a significant way.
+Back-ups are stored in different European data centers for additional security.
 Please note that we cannot restore individual customer accounts - if you delete something within your account, it actually gets deleted.

 We closely monitor the performance of our application and databases via Micosoft Azure's in-built monitoring tools and NewRelic.
 Any internal errors or potential failures of our various integrations are logged and trigger notifications to our development team, usually allowing us to identify the problem within a few minutes and swiftly remedy the situation.

 Having said the above, sometimes it's users who notice a glitch or stumble across a bug in the software.
 We do encourage you to get in touch via our support form (accessible via the button in the bottom-right corner of the screen) or email at [email protected] - we greatly appreciate any hints or feedback.
 If you can, please include a screenshot and exact description of the situation you encountered.
 Critical issues receive immediate attention and are usually fixed within 2 hours; we strive to deal with non-critical requests within 24 hours.

 If you think you have found a security threat in our system, please contact us immediately via [email protected] or via +49 160 9798 2209.
 Your information will remain confidential and we will deal with your request immediately.

 Full disclosure policy